 Our executive compensation program is designed to attract, retain, motivate and reward leaders who can foster strong business results and promote our long-term success.
-We believe our executive compensation program strongly links rewards with both business and individual performance over multiple time horizons, which aligns our executives' interests with those of our stockholders while supporting safety and soundness and appropriately balancing risk.
+We believe our executive compensation program strongly links rewards with both business and individual performance over multiple time horizons, which aligns our executives' interests with those of our stockholders while supporting safety, soundness and appropriately balancing risk.

-2018 Company Performance
+2020 Company Performance

-Each year the Compensation Committee (the "Committee") and the other independent members of our Board (the "Independent Directors") review and evaluate the Company's qualitative and quantitative performance and make determinations regarding the compensation of our named executive officers ("NEOs") based on Capital One's pay-for-performance philosophy.
-The Committee's top priority is to implement a compensation program that aligns the interests of our NEOs with the interests of our stockholders.
-The Committee also seeks to directly link the compensation of the NEOs with the Company's performance, and the executives' contributions to that performance over appropriate time horizons.
+Each year the Compensation Committee ("Committee") and the Independent Directors review and evaluate the Company's qualitative and quantitative performance and make determinations regarding the compensation of our NEOs based on Capital One's pay-for-performance philosophy.
+The Committee seeks to directly link the compensation of the NEOs with the Company's performance, and the executives' contributions to that performance over appropriate time horizons.
 The Committee and the Independent Directors have the flexibility to adjust compensation decisions from year to year to take into account Company and individual performance, as well as evolving market practices.